lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 $ !date
 $ Fri Aug 18 18:33:05 CEST 2017
 ```
-It is meant to give a reasonablly standard industrial solution to the problem and help set the context for industrially beneficial research directions.
+It is meant to give a reasonably standard industrial solution to the problem and help set the context for industrially beneficial research directions.
 There are other competing solutions, but we will focus on this example for concreteness.

 ## Anomaly Detection with Autoencoder Machine Learning - Template for TIBCO Spotfire®